Georgia

 Slabé stránky

-• Political instability: pro-Western/pro-Russian division, Abkhazia and South Ossetia occupied by Russian military forces
+• Pro-Western/pro-Russian division, Abkhazia and South Ossetia occupied by Russian military forces

 Obchodní burzy